kilgaloon/leprechaun/README.md

 Hooked recipe can be run by sending request to `{host}:{port}/hook?id={id_of_recipe}` on which Leprechaun server is listening, for example `localhost:11400/hook?id=45DE2239F`.

-Steps also support variables which syntax is `$variable`.
-At this moment we can talk about specific section in *client.ini* file where you can define all variables to be used in your steps.
+Steps also support variables which syntax is `$variable`, and those are environment variables ex: `$LOGNAME`

-Dedicated section is named `[variables]`, anything defined in this section can and will be replaced in steps if variable defined cooresponds to syntax, sooo for example we can defined something like this

-	[variables]
-	testFile = ./test.txt

-Also all environment variables are available in steps ex: `$LOGNAME`

-and in our steps it will be available as `$testFile`.
+and in our steps it will be available as `$LOGNAME`.
 We can now rewrite our job file and it will look like something like this:

 	name: job1 // name of recipe
 	definition: schedule